 The only downside with Elementor is that you can’t edit text in-line.
 That is, if you’re trying to edit a text element, you have to type the text in the sidebar instead of directly on the page like you can with the Divi Builder:

 It’s not a huge deal.
 But I personally prefer the Divi Builder’s approach to in-line text editing.
+And when you want to use more advanced features you can use one of Elementor addons.

 Personally, I give a slight edge to Elementor here.
 While both are quality interfaces, I find that I can build pages slightly faster with Elementor’s interface.
 The difference is small though, and both are in the top tier of page builder interfaces as far as I’m concerned.